 When searching for the best exercise bike, reviews are an essential part of the process.
 Hearing what the experts as well as consumers have to say about a particular brand or model will help you narrow down your choices and find the ideal bike for your needs.

-In your search for the ideal exercise bike, and before making a purchase, take some time to read about the different styles of bikes available.
+Before making a purchase, you should take some time to read about the different styles of bikes available.
 While all stationary bikes share basic characteristics, in that they have a riding saddle or seat, pedals, and handlebars, after that, things get a little more interesting.

 Spinning bikes are high-intensity uprights that have a front wheel that spins.
 The seat is small and hard to encourage the rider to stand often while pedaling.
 These bikes are used in group Spinning classes at health clubs.

 Mini Exercisers/Under Desk aren’t really bikes so much as they are leg or arm exercisers.
 They have a very small frame with pedals.
 The user sits in a chair while pedaling, and they can be user on or under your desk.

 Dual Action are uprights with the addition of moving handlebars, much like the action on an elliptical trainer.
 These units give the rider both an upper and lower body workout.

 Rehab exercise bikes - If you have joint or circulatory problems, these cycles are a great way to put both the lower and upper parts of the body in motion for an effective low impact workout.